otonashixav/solid-flip/README.md

 - `active` - Classes that should be present during the transition.
 These usually provide css animations.
 - `to` - Classes that are added after the `from` classes are removed, and persist after the transition ends.

-They also all accept these options:

-- `separate` - Listens to events on all elements, instead of just the first one.
-Useful if your transitions finish at different times, but otherwise less performant.
-- `type` - The type of events to listen to, indicating the end of the transition.
-Defaults to `both`.

 ### cssEnter

 ```ts